Raw brownies are about the easiest dessert that one can make. Often times they don’t require dehydration so they go together fairly quick.

 Pour the vanilla filling over the brownie mixture nice and evenly.

 Set in freezer while you make the chocolate frosting.

 Chocolate Coconut Mint Frosting:

-Place all of the ingredients in a blender and process until smooth.
+Place the sweetener, cacao powder, coconut oil, salt and mint extract in a blender and process until smooth.

 Stop occasionally to scrape down the sides of the blender jar with a rubber spatula.